DIGITAL TRANSFORMATION STRATEGY

 Our services cover it all.
 At the end of the day, we can’t do the digitization for our customers, but we go above and beyond to do it with them, from A to Z. We remain system- and provider-agnostic.
 We analyze, optimize, evaluate... from preparing the project, executing it and rounding it off and making the leap from project to operational organization.

 Efficient operations, transparent processes, and optimal use of resources are key to business success today.
+But outdated structures and isolated systems slow down productivity.

 A viable digital transformation strategy requires well-founded decisions regarding solutions, partners, and project approach.
+To make these decisions with confidence, the organization, requirements, and target vision must first be methodically refined and structurally prepared.

 Implementation partners come with a structured project approach: Project organization, timelines, methodology, resource logic – everything is prepared.
+The customer, on the other hand, is often just getting started: Little to no IT project infrastructure, lack of clarity on roles and responsibilities, resource needs, or decision-making processes.

 The execution of IT and digitalization projects requires not only professional project governance but also active and structured customer participation.
+Companies that fail to clearly define and manage their responsibilities throughout the project risk delays, budget overruns, and quality issues.

 Large IT and digitalization projects are complex, high-risk, and require close coordination between management, project leadership, and the steering committee.
+A lack of experience in managing such projects can lead to delays, budget overruns, and unclear decision-making processes.

 Large IT and digitalisation projects require a structured and efficient management approach to avoid time and budget overruns.
+However, a number of companies lack the resources and expertise required to establish an effective Project Management Office (PMO).

 22